Cross Lanes School, 1742-1964

 Three chimneys and 2 large ventilators can clearly be seen.

-Trade Directory entries: White, 1840: 'The School, at Cross Lanes, where four or five free-scholars of Newbiggin and Thoralby are educated was founded in 1748, by Eliz.
-Withay, who endowed it with 3 acres of land, let for £6 a year, besides which the master has the interest of £20, saved by the trustees.'
+White, 1840: "The School, at Cross Lanes, where four or five free-scholars of Newbiggin and Thoralby are educated was founded in 1748, by Eliz.
+Withay, who endowed it with 3 acres of land, let for £6 a year, besides which the master has the interest of £20, saved by the trustees."

-Average attendance was around 50 in 1889, but this photograph below from around 1896 shows 77 pupils, two female teachers and the headmaster, John Hill.
+Average attendance was around 50 in 1889, but this photograph below from around 1896 shows 77 pupils, two assistant teachers and the headmaster, John William Hill.

 Below is a photograph of Cross Lanes School, pupils and teachers, c.1896,